|

 Quality of materials~

-Jewelry manufacturers used different quality materials... this is evident
+Jewelry manufacturers used different quality materials and

 by brilliance and clarity.
 The lead content and cut of Swarovski stones, for instance,